How to Score high in AWA GMAT

 A Final Word

-Lastly, the AWA GMAT need not be a sore point in your GMAT only because it requires so much writing in limited time.
+Lastly, the AWA test need not be a sore point in your GMAT only because it requires so much writing in limited time.
 An important thing to always remember is to practice, practice and practice more.
-This is the only way you can respect both time and structure of your essay and score well in the AWA GMAT.
+This is the only way you can respect both time and structure of your essay and score well in the test.